vertxxyz/Vertx.Debugging/README.md

 ### Extensions

 The `Shape` class is partial.
 You can add `IDrawable` and `IDrawableCast` structs to the class, which will be compatible with `D.raw<T>(T shape)`.

-Use the `CommandBuilder` `Append` functions to create your own shapes, or combine other shapes by calling their `Draw` functions.
+Use the `UnmanagedCommandBuilder` `Append` functions to create your own shapes, or combine other shapes by calling their `Draw` functions.

 </td></tr></table>
 </details>